 Django Reinhart: A guitar genius who invented an entire genre of music called Gypsy Jazz, now played all over the world.
 One of my favorite styles–wish I was better at it.

 John Jorgenson: One of the best Django style guitar players that America has to offer.
 I was fortunate to see him in 2014 when he came Los Angeles.
-He is a multi instrumentalist who comes from a family of musicians, and plays everything from classical to rock to bluegrass–one of my very favorites:
+He is a multi instrumentalist who comes from a family of musicians, and plays everything from classical to rock to bluegrass–one of my very favorites: I saw him again twice in 2017, once with his Bluegrass group, J2B and once with his gypsy Jazz quintet.
+He was kind enough to sign my guitar. thank you John.

 Tommy Emmanuel: One of the best in the world, and a very generous instructor.
 I saw him in 2014 as well.
 A one man band who plays every type of music; pop, rock, jazz, Gypsy, you name it–and at blinding speed.
-A protégé of Chet Atkins:
+A protégé of Chet Atkins: I saw him again in January 2018. the very best there is.

 Frank Vignola: An all around jazz guy, from Gypsy jazz to American standards.
 I got to play on stage with him once–what a thrill.